 Step 3.
 Pass the SLP Praxis Exam

-At any time during your clinical practicum, you will need to register for and pass the Speech-Language Pathology Exam offered through Praxis.
+Once you’ve completed your clinical fellowship, you can register for the national Speech-Language Pathology Exam offered through Praxis.

 When registering online, you’ll be instructed to send: